h2oai/sparkling-water/doc/src/site/sphinx/deployment/azure_hdi.rst

 7. On the **Summary** tab, click **Create** to begin the cluster creation.
 Note that the cluster creation process can take up to 30 minutes.

-8. Watch the **Notifications** tab for the progress of deployment.
+8. Watch the **Notifications** tab for the progress of the deployment.
 If the deployment fails, delete created resources and repeat the points above.

    .. figure:: ../images/azure_failed_deployment.png
       :alt: Azure Failed Deployment